Dynamics of Dissipative Nonlinear Systems: A Study via 2D CGLE by Contact Geometry: Travelling-Wave Reduction and Analytical Solutions

 Table \ref{tab:params} summarises the parameters.

-Figure~\ref{fig:fig-2} illustrates the spatial structure of soliton solutions to the two-dimensional cubic-quintic CGLE derived from the contact-geometric framework.
-Column~1 visualises the real part of the complex field, $\operatorname{Re}W(x,y)$, showing the smooth, localised humps that become increasingly sharper as the elliptic modulus $m$ approaches unity.
-Column~2 displays the intensity $|W|^{2}=J\Phi^{2}(y)$, confirming that energy is concentrated in a single lobe for strongly localised solitons ($m=0.999$) while exhibiting periodic modulation for smaller $m$.
-Column~3 presents contour plots of $\operatorname{Re}W$, highlighting the transverse gradient that pinches inward as the profile transits from cnoidal waves to a bright-soliton shape.
-Column~4 overlays intensity (marker size) and phase $\arg W=k_xx + \omega t$ (colour map), revealing the linear phase ramp along the propagation direction and the $2\pi$ phase jump across the soliton centre for $m\to1^{-}$.
-The bottom row compares one-dimensional shape functions $\phi(y)$ for four representative values of $m$ (subfigure~(q)) and the real/imaginary parts of $W(x,y)$ along the cut $x=0$ (subfigure~(r)).
-The continuous deformation from periodic ripples to a sech-like bright soliton is evident, validating the analytical prediction that the Jacobi-cn solution collapses to $\phi(y)=\eta\operatorname{sech}(\alpha y)$ in the limit $m\to1^{-}$.
+Figure~\ref{fig:fig-1} illustrates the spatial structure of wave solutions to the two-dimensional CGLE derived from the contact-geometric framework.
+The figure presents four elliptic modulus values ($m = 0.2, 0.5, 0.8, 1.0$) in rows 1--4, each visualised through four complementary methods.
+Column~1 (3D Re$(W)$, subplots (a), (e), (i), (m)) visualises the real part of the complex field, showing periodic waveforms that evolve from broad oscillations to sharp, quasi-solitonic peaks as $m$ increases.
+Column~2 (3D $|W|^{2}$, subplots (b), (f), (j), (n)) displays the intensity distribution, demonstrating energy concentration into increasingly localised peaks while maintaining periodic structure for smaller $m$ values.
+Column~3 (2D Re$(W)$ contour, subplots (c), (g), (k), (o)) presents contour plots highlighting the transverse gradient structure, which sharpens progressively with increasing $m$.
+Column~4 ($|W|^{2}$-arg$(W)$ overlay, subplots (d), (h), (l), (p)) maps intensity to marker size and phase $\arg W = k_x x - \omega t + \phi(y)$ to color, revealing the combined spatial modulation of amplitude and phase.
+The bottom row (subfigure~(q)) compares one-dimensional shape functions $\Phi(y)$ for the four $m$ values, illustrating the continuous deformation from periodic cnoidal waves to a sech-like profile as $m \to 1^{-}$, validating the analytical prediction that the Jacobi-cn solution approaches $\Phi(y) \propto \operatorname{sech}(\alpha y)$ in this limit.
+All computations use $\mu=1.0$ and $|k_x|=0.8$ and for simplicity, we let $C_1=0$ and $C_2=0$ in Eq.~\eqref{eq:phase-function}.